Summer School Talks

 • Abstract: In this talk, we give an overview on several prominent lightweight cryptographic designs.
 Afterwards, we discuss threats for such designs on the implementation level, like side-channel and fault attacks.
 Finally, we discuss strategies on the mode level that can make implementation attacks harder.

-• Speaker: Ben Marshall
+• Speaker: Shivam Bhasin

 • From Skyjacking to Carjacking: Challenges and Opportunities in Securing Modern Navigation Technologies